1st of Christa McAuliffe’s lost lessons released from space

 - Lummi Nation, biologists prepare to feed starving orca.
 But where is she?

+“From the day after the Challenger accident when I knew that NASA would continue the mission, I prayed that we could continue the education mission,” Rodgers, an educator herself, told Arnold.

+Many teachers have worked to make this possible, she noted, “but you give us the culmination of the dream for Christa’s lessons to come to life.”

-The first lesson demonstrates how a mixture separates into its individual parts.
+The first 4 ½-minute lesson demonstrates how a mixture separates into its individual parts.
 Arnold uses chromatography paper, water, food coloring and a felt pen.
+Another lesson will be posted online in a few weeks.
+Altogether, about four are planned, including demonstrations of fluids and bubbles in weightlessness, and Sir Isaac Newton’s laws of motion.

+Arnold, a former science teacher, said it’s been “an incredible honor” to complete McAuliffe’s lessons.
+In orbit since March, Arnold is due to come home in October.

-Astronaut-educator Joe Acaba also carried out McAuliffe’s planned lessons, before returning to Earth in February.
+Astronaut-educator Joe Acaba also carried out some of McAuliffe’s planned lessons, before returning to Earth in February.